UNECE HLG-MOS Open-Source Software Charter for Official Statistics

 Rationale

-There are cases where existing open source solutions do not exactly cover the functionality needed in official statistics.
-The quickest way to cope with this is to copy a solution, adapt it and use it.
-However improvements implemented in the original solution will not be merged into the copy and our improvements made to the copy will not be visible in a wider context.
-Therefore we strive to give back our improvements to the open source community as change requests or suggestions even if it takes additional resources to do that.
-In the end this is an investment in the effectiveness and efficiency of the official statistics community as a whole.
+There are cases where existing open source solutions do not cover one-to-one the functionality needed in official statistics.
+The quickest way to address this is to copy a solution, adapt it and use it.
+However, the improvements made in the original solution will not be merged into the copy and our improvements made to the copy will not be visible in a wider context.
+Therefore, we strive to give back our improvements to the open source community as change requests or suggestions even if it takes additional resources to do so.
+In the end, this is an investment in the effectiveness and efficiency of the official statistics community as a whole.

 Implications

-This means that statistical organisations actively search for solutions that can be re-used instead of creating new solutions.
-Even if a solution does not exactly fit the needed functionality, it is examined how it could be improved, keeping the intended functionality in mind or even widening it.
-This also holds for partial solutions such as code snippets and (machine learning) models that could be valuable for others.
-The changes or extensions are tested, documented, and given back to the respective community to decide on possible integration into their solution.
+This means that statistical organisations actively search for solutions that can be reused instead of having to create new solutions themselves.
+Even if a solution does not exactly fit the required functionality, it can be examined for how it could be improved while keeping the intended functionality in mind, or even extending such functionality.
+This also applies for partial solutions such as code snippets and models (including machine learning models) that could be valuable for others.
+The changes or enhancements should be tested, documented, and returned to the respective community to decide on whether to integrate them into their solution.

 4. Think generic statistical building blocks